Skip to main content

 What's Next: Permit3 and Beyond

 The team behind Permit2 has been iterating on Permit3, which extends the model to cross-chain contexts: a single signed authorization that spans multiple chains, letting a user grant a permit on Ethereum that a contract on Base or Optimism can consume.
-That work is progressing through Ethereum research channels and has early adoption in Eco's orchestration stack and other intent layers.
+That work is progressing through Ethereum research channels and has early adoption in orchestration stacks and other intent layers.

 Frequently Asked Questions